Ruiqi-Xie/Spring2020-Project2-group-10/README.md

 ### Contribution statement:
-([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+Contribution statement: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
+Here's their statements:

+Mengchen Wang: "I finished the part of crime in the tab named "Environment" by designing the ui and server, and also the part of crime analysis in the tab named "Overview". "

+Xinlin Zhang: "I finished the part of restaurant in the tab named "Environment" by designing the ui and server, and also the part of restaurant analysis in the tab named "Overview" .